 - trading income (Case 1) where you are trading as an ongoing business, such as a bed and breakfast or a guesthouse.

-You must declare this income to Revenue under the appropriate category using either a:
+You must declare this income to Revenue by completing an Income Tax Return.

 Next: How do you calculate your taxable income?